genesiscommunitysuccess/docs/docs/03_managing-applications/02_deploy/02_installing-an-application.md

 sidebar_position: 2

 ---
-This document describes installing an application build with Genesis frameworks.
+This document describes installing an application built with Genesis frameworks.
 It is written for a reader with some Linux system administration experience.

 ## Installing build artifacts